mobiletonster/blogposts/code/aspnetcore/dotnet6-who-moved-my-cheese.md

   return "Hello World!";
 }).RequireAuthorization();
 ```
-They both do the same thing, however the 'fluent sytnax' feels more natural in the minimal API case.
+They both do the same thing, however the 'fluent syntax' feels more natural in the minimal API case.

-## The missing Startup.cs file
+## The return of the missing Startup.cs file
 Next, let's see if we can bring back something like a Startup.cs file.
 Minimal API structure has the potential to get messy and bloated if you put everything in a single file.

 There must be a way that we can organize this better.
 I'll begin by adding a new class called `Startup.cs` to the project.